 Just enough of a plan

 It all starts with an onboarding guide.
-I like to set the scene by describing the most ambitious version of the role (hopefully we hired an EM because they can have a meaningful impact on the business).
-However, the bulk of the content is a simple checklist to guide their first few weeks:
+I like to set the scene by describing the most ambitious version of the role.
+What impact can they have on the business?
+How might this role evolve over the next 1-2 years if everything goes well?

 - Essential documents: strategy, goals, roadmaps, technical proposals, and a description of how their team fits into the broader organisation.